kaaengine/kaa/docs/reference/nodes.rst

 .. _Node.rotation_degrees:
 .. attribute:: Node.rotation_degrees

     Gets or sets node rotation, in degrees (as float).
+There is no capping value, meaning you can set it to values greater than 360 degrees or smaller than -360 degrees.

     Changing node rotation will make the node rotate around its origin point.
 Read more about :ref:`Node origin points <Node.origin_alignment>`.